 Have you ever needed to know who made a change to a document and when?
 An audit trail provides a complete history of every action taken on a file.
 It logs who viewed, edited, downloaded, or shared a document, creating a transparent record of its entire lifecycle.
 This is incredibly useful for accountability, troubleshooting errors, and security investigations.
 If a file is accidentally deleted or a key figure is changed in a report, you can instantly trace the action back to the source and time, giving you full visibility and control.

-Backup and Recovery
+Plan for Backup and Disaster Recovery

 Storing all your documents on a local server or a single computer is a huge risk.
 A fire, flood, or simple hardware failure could wipe out everything.
 A cloud-based document management system eliminates this risk with automatic backup and disaster recovery.
 Your files are stored securely in the cloud, often in multiple locations, so they’re safe from physical disasters.
 If your office equipment fails, you can still access all your documents from any device with an internet connection, ensuring your business can continue running without interruption.
 You can even try it for free to see how it works.

-Getting Your Team On Board
+A Smooth Rollout: Getting Your Team on Board

 Choosing the right document management software is a huge step.
 But the real work begins when you introduce it to your team.
 A smooth transition is all about good planning and clear communication.
 When your team understands how the new system makes their work easier, they’ll be more likely to embrace it.